legacy-rex0/voyatek-booking/README.md

 ## Acknowledgments

-- Voyatek for the project requirements
+- Voyage Booking team for the project requirements
 - Beeceptor for providing the mock API endpoint
 - Apple for SwiftUI and UIKit frameworks
 - Figma for design specifications